ythakur909/Encora/README.md

 ## Code scaffolding

+## need to install npm in src

+## ng serve to start the project

+## project will run on localhost:4200

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build